Skip to main content

 View Answer:

 Interview Response: Yes, by declaring the variable equals the new value.
-A const declaration on a variable does not have this capability because it is a constant value.
+It should be noted that a variable declared with const does not have this capability because it is a constant value.

 Code Example: